Code page 437: History

 Most fonts for Microsoft Windows include the special graphic characters at the Unicode indexes shown, as they are part of the WGL4 set that Microsoft encourages font designers to support.
 (The monospaced raster font family Terminal was an early font that replicated all code page 437 characters, at least at some resolutions.)
 To draw these characters directly from these code points, a Microsoft Windows font called MS Linedraw replicates all of the code page 437 characters, thus providing one way to display DOS text on a modern Windows machine as it was shown in DOS, with limitations.

 Code page 1055, also known as HP symbol set 0L, is a subset which includes the box-drawing, half-blocks, black circles (the black circle replaces the bullet, which replaces the middle dot in this code page), and black square, and moves them to the upper half; the space is also included.

 Internationalization

 Code page 437 has a series of international characters, mainly values 128 to 175 (80_{hex} to AF_{hex}).
-However, it only covers a few major Western European languages in full, including English, German and Swedish, (Note: It also covers some less major Western European languages—as well as some other languages—in full, including Basque, Malay, and the pre-1999 Turkmen Latin alphabet, but this was likely unintended.) and so lacks several characters (mostly capital letters) important to many major Western European languages:
+However, it only covers a few major Western European languages in full, including English, German (Note: Except ẞ which was not adopted unitl 2017 and only used in all caps text) and Swedish, (Note: It also covers some less major Western European languages—as well as some other languages—in full, including Basque, Malay, and the pre-1999 Turkmen Latin alphabet, but this was likely caused by the alphabet being built based on it, rather than the other way around.) and so lacks several characters (mostly capital letters) important to many major Western European languages: